imagej/imagej.github.io/_pages/plugins/ezfig.md

 ![](/media/Image13.png "Image13.png")

 Click on an image until you see a red selection around it (left arrow).
-Most likely you will have to click more than one time (see the “Selections” Section).
+Most likely you will have to click more than one time (see the "Selections" Section).
 Upon selection, the image menu appears (middle arrow).
 Select the "Label" panel then click on the "+Text, scale-bar, ..." button (right arrow).

 ![](/media/Image14.png "Image14.png")